1970 Chevelle Vehicle Identification Number Plate

 Do not confuse the Vehicle Identification Number plate information with that found on the Fisher Body Number plate (trim tag).
 The series depiction on the VIN plate does NOT have the meaning as the Fisher Body Number plate.

 The Vehicle Identification Number plate (VIN) has similar information to the trim tag such as the model, year, and assembly plant.
-One difference is the last six numbers relating to the the assembly plant sequence as opposed to the trim tag's Fisher Body sequence and the series will designate a 6-cyl (odd 3rd digit) or V8 (even 3rd digit) on the VIN plate where the 3rd digit on the trim tag does not.
+One difference is the last six numbers relating to the assembly plant sequence as opposed to the trim tag's Fisher Body sequence and the series will designate a 6-cyl (odd 3rd digit) or V8 (even 3rd digit) on the VIN plate where the 3rd digit on the trim tag does not.

 A typical 1970 Chevelle VIN might read: 136370A135979 being a Malibu V8 2-door sport coupe assembled in Atlanta, GA. and is the 35,979th 1970 model year Chevelle sequenced at the Atlanta, GA. assembly plant.

 The VIN plate is located on the forward part of the dash so the VIN plate could easily been seen through the windshield of the car.
-The VIN plate was riveted a special bracket with unique 'rosette' rivets.
+The VIN plate was riveted to a special bracket with unique 'rosette' rivets.

 First Character: Division of General Motors